 PARAGON REIT Management Pte Ltd, the Manager of the Trust ("Manager") is responsible for the other information contained in the annual report.
 Other information is defined as all information in the annual report other than the financial statements and our auditors' report thereon.

-We have obtained all other information prior to the date of this auditors' report except for the Statistics of Unitholdings ('the Report') which is expected to be made available to us after that date.
+We have obtained all other information prior to the date of this auditors' report except for the Market Overview, Sustainability Report and Statistics of Unitholdings ('the Reports') which are expected to be made available to us after that date.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.